The tour of the 'Lucciola' (firefly) in Salsomaggiore

 • First stop - Thermae Lorenzo Berzieri Salsomaggiore Terme

-The Berzieri Thermae overlook the homonymous square, recently renovated to a design by the architect Emilio Faroldi.
-It is characterized by a minimal structure, with stone materials of Brazilian origin, inhomogeneous both in color and due to the presence of inserts with fossil figures.
-The metal material of some containment and furniture elements is in line with the eclectic architecture, while the fountain has geometries that allude to a grand piano and recalls the thermal vocation of the city.
-The square hosts two works by Giorgio Milani: the first is a trapezoidal wedge emerging from the fountain; the other, on the east side, is composed of a pavement poetary with words and phrases related to the town, in the center of which you can admire a small salamander, symbol of Salsomaggiore Terme.
+• the square also features two works by Giorgio Milani: the first is a trapezoidal wedge emerging from the fountain; the other, on the east side, consists of a pavement poem with words and phrases related to the town, at the center of which you can admire a small salamander, the symbol of Salsomaggiore Terme.

 Outside, sharpen your eyes and look for: